HuwCheston/Jazz-Jitter-Analysis/docs/index.rst

 To build the dataset, models, simulations, figures, and audio-visual stimuli used in the original paper, follow the instructions in :ref:`Getting started`.

-After building, for examples on how to use the dataset in your own Python sessions, see :ref:`Examples`.
+After building, for examples on how to use the dataset in your own Python sessions, take a look at :ref:`Examples`.

 For help, including advice on building the dataset on slower systems, see :ref:`Troubleshooting`.

+For the source code documentation (not comprehensive or pretty), go to :ref:`modindex`

+Finally, to explore the models and data created here without having to install or run anything locally, check out :ref:`Notebooks`.

 Requirements
 ------------